grafana/grafana/docs/sources/alerting/fundamentals/alert-rule-evaluation/state-and-health.md

 ### Special alerts for `NoData` and `Error`

-When evaluation of an alert rule produces state `NoData` or `Error`, Grafana Alerting generates alert instances that have the following additional labels:
+When evaluation of an alert rule produces state `NoData` or `Error`, Grafana Alerting generates a new alert instance that have the following additional labels:

 - `alertname`: Either `DatasourceNoData` or `DatasourceError` depending on the state.
 - `datasource_uid`: The UID of the data source that caused the state.